Pros / Names are automatically matched to online databases.

 As you conduct family history research, you may find conflicting sources.
-To keep all of your facts straight, you want ancestry software with plenty of organizing and sourcing options.
+To keep all your facts straight, you want ancestry software with plenty of organizing and sourcing options.
 The strength of Family Tree Heritage is its organizing and sourcing tools.
-It also completes simple tasks like merging family trees and adding sources.
-In some steps, however, it's much less convenient than the best genealogy software.
+It’s very good at simple tasks, such as merging family trees and adding sources.
+However, it lacks the charting capabilities and GEDCOM accuracy of the best genealogy software.

 Family Tree Heritage earned a C+ for accuracy in the GEDCOM test.
 Genealogy is a collaborative effort, and GEDCOM files are a universal format for sharing genealogical records, allowing you to share and receive research from other people.
 After importing four GEDCOM files to Family Tree Heritage and testing their accuracy, I found that only Branches had performed worse on this test.
 While Family Tree Heritage was mostly accurate at importing individual names with the corresponding information, it lost some families in the larger files.